Nahum: Tomb

 The tomb of Nahum is supposedly inside the synagogue at Alqosh, although there are other places outside Iraq which also lay claim to being the original "Elkosh" from which Nahum hailed.
-Alqosh was emptied of its Jewish population in 1948 when they were expelled after Israel was recognized as a Jewish nation, and the synagogue that houses the tomb is now in a poor structural state, to the extent that the tomb itself is in danger of destruction.
+Alqosh was emptied of its Jewish population in 1948, and the synagogue that houses the tomb is now in a poor structural state, to the extent that the tomb itself is in danger of destruction.
+The Christian population, Alqoshites, protected the Jewish members by negotiating their expulsion rather than their extermination.
+As they were being expelled from the land, the Alqoshi Christians helped the Jewish population escape to Israel.
 The tomb underwent basic repairs in 1796.
 When all Jews were forced to flee Alqosh in 1948, the iron keys to the tomb were handed to an Assyrian man, Sami Jajouhana.
 Few Jews visit the historic site, yet Jajouhana continues to keep the promise he made with his Jewish friends, and looks after the tomb.

+In 1832 the tomb of Nahum was destroyed during an attack in Alqosh by Kurdish soldiers of the Soran Emirate.

 As of early 2017, the tomb was in significant disrepair and was threatened by the rise of ISIS in Iraq.
 A team of engineers conducted a survey of the tomb and determined that the tomb was in danger of imminent collapse and might not survive another winter.
 A team led by the U.S.-based non-profit Alliance for the Restoration of Cultural Heritage ("ARCH") raised the funds necessary to stabilize the site.
 After raising the necessary funds, ARCH partnered with the Prague-based GEMA ART International s.r.o., experts in historic preservation and reconstruction to do the immediate stabilization work.
 Following coordination with local partners, the initial stabilization work was completed in January 2018.
 The stabilization work is expected to prevent further deterioration of the structure for between two and three years.
 With the tomb and its surrounding structure stabilized, ARCH is planning on raising the funding necessary to fully restore the site.
 On 26 April 2019, the United States government announced that it would contribute $500,000 to restore the tomb.

 Two other possible burial sites mentioned in historical accounts are Elkesi, near Rameh in the Galilee and Elcesei in the West Bank.